Orange-OpenSource/towards5gs-helm/charts/ueransim/README.md

 ### Networks configuration
-In this section, we'll suppose that you have only one interface on each Kubernetes node and its name is `toto`.
+In this section, we'll suppose that you have at least one interface on each Kubernetes node and its name is `toto`.
 Then you have to set these parameters to `toto`:
- - `networks5g.n2network.masterIf`
+ - `global.n2network.masterIf`
- - `networks5g.n4network.masterIf`
+ - `global.n4network.masterIf`
 Please see [NETWORKS5G's README](../networks5g) for more details.

 ## Usage information